OpenRailAssociation/osrd/CONTRIBUTING.md

 - Bug must have a correct description and the bug's issue template must be filled carefully.
 - Bug must be tagged with:
   - `kind:bug`
-  - one or several `area:<affected_area>`
+  - one or several `area:<affected_area>` if possible, if the affected area is not known leave it blank it will be added later by another team member`.
   - one `severity:<bug_severity>` if possible, if severity is not known leave it blank it will be added later by another team member
 - Contributors can change issues' tags (severity, area, kind, ...) if necessary.
   Keep in mind that explaining why you are editing an issue is the best way to avoid misunderstanding.
 - If you are working on a bug or plan to work on a bug, assign yourself to the bug.
-  If a bug is assigned to someone, consider that they are is already working on the resolution.
+  If a bug is assigned, consider that they are already working on the resolution.
 - PRs solving bugs should add a regression tests to ensure that bug will not be back in the future.

 ### General code recommendations